 Imagine a road bike that can do it all.
 You can race, take on gran fondos, jump in fast group rides, and grind out your daily commute.
 If you're feeling daring, you can venture away from the pavement and explore rough gravel roads.
 If this is the riding you dream of, an endurance road bike might be just what you need.

-- History and technology
+- Specialized vs. Trek: History and tech

 - Future shock vs. IsoSpeed

 - On-bike storage